wso2/docs-ei/en/micro-integrator/docs/setup/user_stores/managing_users.md

 ### Non-admin users

-Users that do not have admin privileges can access the management API, the CLI, and the Dashboard to view and monitoring integration artifacts and logs.
+Users that do not have admin privileges can access the management API, the CLI, and the dashboard to view and monitor integration artifacts and logs.

 ## Managing users from the CLI